Marine Radio in Tasmania

 Release the transmit button and wait for acknowledgement.

-Keep listening on channel 16 for instructions.
+Keep listening on VHF channel 16 or the selected MF/HF distress frequency for instructions.

 If an acknowledgement is not received repeat the distress call.